abel-gr/OCR-for-warehouse/README.md

 <img src="imgs/results/intro.png" width="768" height="310">

+The whole process is 100% automatic for all images.
+If desired, the user who uses our functions can specify which parameters to use, to adapt it to their own images.

 ## Introduction

 In this README we will describe briefly our computer vision system capable of detecting and recognizing the text found on the labels that are attached to the boxes of a warehouse.
 From an image that will be processed with techniques that we will implement both at a low level and at a high level, our objective is to obtain that text in string format.
 We will explain the computer vision techniques that we have used to segment and classify images, as well as to correct flaws that they may have during the capture process, such as irregular light or perspective.